 Please read all of these application guidelines very carefully, then click the “Start Your Application” button at the bottom of this page which will take you to the beginning of the application form.

-Depending on the items to be purchased, the vendors used, and delivery times for orders… and factoring in school breaks, you may not be able to begin your project until late in the year or even after the holidays.
+Depending on the items to be purchased, the vendors used, and delivery times for orders… and factoring in school breaks, we will do everything possible to get you the supplies you need to begin your project as quickly as possible.
 We completely understand the limitations of this process, and encourage teachers to keep this in mind when planning your project schedules!
-We make every effort to order materials using 2-day shipping (Amazon Prime) when available, but deliveries are then dependent on the warehouse and delivery staff at BOVA Supply Center to have them brought to your schools as efficiently as possible.
-All web-based orders must go through BOVA, and cannot be delivered directly to your school.
 We cannot have UPS or FedEx make deliveries directly to schools because of school hours and the absence of a receiving staff.
 We ask that project leaders have patience and we will communicate via email if there are unusual delays in shipping or issues with specific items or orders.

 The SCSD Educational Foundation reserves the right to make changes or adjustments to these guidelines and to the Education Grants Program as needed at any time.